Skip to content

 Is October Mist Warm or Cool?

 In my opinion October Mist is a true neutral.
-I have seen pictures of it against pure white accessories and I think it looks cool toned.
-Then I see it playing off of cream and yellow and I think it looks warm.
+I have seen pictures of it where I think it looks cool toned, and then I see it somewhere else and I think it looks warm.

 On the color wheel it is ever so slightly into the warm tones.